Shark Arm case: Coroner's inquest

-The Coroner's inquest into Smith's death began on 12 June 1935 at the City Coroner's Court directed by Mr. E.T.
-Oram, the same day Holmes was found dead in his car with gunshot wounds to his chest.
+The Coroner's inquest into Smith's death began on 12 June 1935 at the City Coroner's Court directed by Mr. Edward Thompson Oram, the same day Holmes was found dead in his car with gunshot wounds to his chest.
 Although Holmes was the inquest's main witness, he was never offered police protection before his testimony could be heard.
 Forensic evidence was examined by forensic pathologist Sir Sydney Smith.

 The lawyer serving Brady, Clive Evatt KC (1900–1984), claimed to the coroner that there was not enough substance to begin the inquest.
 Evatt argued that an arm "did not constitute a body", and that Smith, minus his arm, could still be alive.
 The case is still unsolved.

 The inquest's most important witness, Holmes, was then dead; the case against Brady was insufficient due to lack of evidence.
 The Shark Arm Murders suggests that Smith was killed by Brady on the orders of gangster Edward Frederick ("Eddie") Weyman, who was arrested while attempting to defraud a bank with a forged cheque in 1934 and later during a bank robbery, apparently due to information Smith had given to the police.
 Smith had been exposed as a police informant and therefore would have been targeted for assassination.

 The police charged Brady with the murder of Smith, although he was later acquitted.
 For the next 30 years, Brady maintained that he was in no way involved with the murder of Smith.
 He died at Concord Repatriation General Hospital in Sydney on 18 April 1965, aged 76.